SEESolutions-it/DpdlEngine/README.md

 where different Tests/Examples can be executed individually via tagged execution, by supplying the @TAG attribute along with the filename. i.e. @TEST1 .....@TEST14

-To execute the indivitual examples enter DpdlClient console:
+To execute the individual examples enter DpdlClient console:
 ```
 -load
 enter the Dpdl script name to execute: